Swimming and Water Safety Instructor, South Australia, 01/01/2023 to 31/12/2023

 Assessment Task 1 – Questions and Answers (a student resource is available to assist learners with the questions).

-Assessment Task 2 – Lesson Planning – the student is required to plan and document nine lesson plans.
-There are three lesson plans for each of the three units of competence.
+Assessment Task 3 – Lesson Planning – the student is required to plan and document 6 lesson plans.
+There are two progressive lesson plans for each of the following topics –

-Assessment Task 3 – Practical teaching and reflections – the student is required to teach (under supervision) each of the nine lesson plans that individually or cumulatively incorporate all the key requirements for each unit of competence.
-At the completion of each session, the student must complete the reflections component of this assessment task.
+Assessment Task 4 - Practical teaching and reflections – the student is required to teach (under supervision) 9 pre-designed lesson plans that individually or cumulatively incorporate all the key requirements for each unit of competence.
+At the completion of each session, the student must complete the written reflections and modifications component of this assessment task.

 If the student’s supervisor has a current Certificate 1V in Training and Assessment OR the Assessor skill set (TAESS00011) AND a current Swimming and Water Safety Instructor qualification, the student is not required to complete video assessments.
-The student MUST upload copies of their supervisor’s qualifications to the learning management system as evidence.
+The student MUST upload copies of their supervisor’s qualifications to the LMS, as evidence.

 If the student’s supervisor does not hold a current Certificate 1V in Training and Assessment OR the Assessor skill set (TAESS00011), the student must video and upload footage of themselves teaching three 30-minute classes.

-One class for Instruct Water Familiarisation, Buoyancy and Mobility Skills, one class for Instruct Water Safety and Survival Skills and one class for Instruct Swimming Strokes.
+One class for Teach Water Familiarisation, Buoyancy and Mobility Skills, one class for Teach Water Safety and Survival Skills and one class for Teach Swimming Strokes.
 These videos must include all the key requirements for each unit of competence.